docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 You have the option of sending a value to the close method, which is in turn passed on to and returned from the show method that invoked the dialog.
 This return value allows your script to distinguish different closing events; for example, clicking OK can return 1, clicking Cancel can return 2.
-However, for this typical behavior, you do not need to define these callbacks explicitly; see "Default and cancel elements" on page 75.
+However, for this typical behavior, you do not need to define these callbacks explicitly; see :ref:`default-and-cancel-elements`.
 For some dialogs, such as a simple alert with only an OK button, you do not need to return any value.
 For more complex dialogs with several possible user actions, you might need to distinguish more outcomes.
 If you need to distinguish more than two closing states, you must define your own closing callbacks rather